 To store this salad, you can massage the kale with the dressing and it will last at least a couple of days in the fridge, tightly wrapped.
 The kale will retain a good texture.
 Store the other components of the salad separately.

-More Kale Salads
+More Kale Salad Recipes

 Kale and Pear Salad with Yogurt Dressing